appveyor/website/src/docs/deployment/agent.md

 `agents_expected` - Number of remote agents expected to start deployment.
 Deployment marked as failed if number of agents started deployment is less than expected.
 Default is 1.
 Set to 0 to disable this check.

 `agents_timeout` - Time in seconds to wait for remote agents to start deployment.
-Default (and minimum) is 10 seconds.
+Default is 10 seconds.
+Minimum is 5 seconds.
 Maximum is 60 seconds.
 Increase in case default value of 10 seconds appears to be not enough.
+Decrease if observe agents always pick up job much faster.

 ## Overriding settings while deploying from build